 Alisha and Marty at the Mountain View Art and Wine Festival 2019

 Marty Magic is run by Marty and Alisha, a mother-daughter team.
-We create our unique designs in our Santa Cruz, California studio and our jewelry is made in America.
+We create our unique designs in our Santa Cruz, California studio and in our Tomball, Texas studio.
+Our jewelry is made in America.
 Our jewelry is created by the lost wax process and is cast in bronze, sterling and 14K and 18K gold.
 Fantasy and the magic of nature are our muses.

 Marty at a festival 1976

 Marty at work 2007

 “I started my business over 40 years ago in the summer of 1978, selling my jewelry at Bay Area Art and Wine Festivals.

 I grew up in Southern California; the only child of a scientist father and an artist mother.
 My father was chairman of the geology department at UCLA, and subsequently at UCSB.
 I traveled extensively with my parents when my father was doing research, mapping or lecturing abroad.
 I’ve lived in a chalet in Austria; in an adobe cottage at the edge of the Salton Sea, California; on a farm outside of Edinburgh; in a thatched cottage in Gilleleje, Denmark; and in Bogotá, Columbia.
 I continue to travel extensively and to find inspiration in the cultures and biodiversity of our planet.